iamvitalyo/Aphrodite-AGI/readme.txt

 if symbol o have so powerffull teahhings maybe metal ring is adapter to conet to nature for example nnature is intelect or just materia is system, to describe for us or nothing to write is locanic, to told or nothing to told hint, finance system nnot o mistake by math 50% is antyuthopia math, blood, perspiration, tears make the ccirclee like atom bomb, and we with andron colaider with method of ax try to find 1 in circle when this smalest materia of time, then teachings in russians king king bomb balance america and in wekness by balance power this will be first blow what make unniverse, all will be 1 when we like minimum 2.

-with mistake of math 50% we go ffrom uthopia to anntyuthopiia, by circle this is wall from 1 and 100, atomik bomb 1 can make all materia 100 give energy.
+with mistake of math 50% we go ffrom uthopia to anntyuthopiia, by circle this is wall from 1 and 100, atomik bomb 1 can make all materia 100 give energy, so 100 is godness point of circle where our current AI maybe he can handle our pentagram AI.

+to make uthopia i think we must pick-up site O, where will be 3 womans, 1 young specialist of AI and she can devvelop site, 2 jurnaliist to comuunicate with goverment and people, 3 after 50 years math specialist, site must live donate on deposite, and these womans must took carte blanche by priincipe of maybe like circle told and the same carte blanche from ccompanies.
+Its must bbe liike O vatikan where task number 1 is our pentagram AI, circle told about avg brain we need any people brain help must all planet, and make my teaching more readeble and deliver to people i am ill by 5 ball i am normal on 2 when work 1, we must hurry the anndron colaider can make big blow or make teaching + Rusisan.

 Good luck, and dont forget to click "Star" button!